 I do this with articles like my Business Idea Generator and Email List Ideas Generator.
 On those posts instead of just giving the formula out, I took them a step further and allowed users to auto-generate the content.

-I think this will be a great way to differentiate your articles in 2017.
+I think this will be a great way to differentiate your articles.

 Mike Brown - Founder at TheBloggingBuddha